goodtocode/persistence/README.md

     Powershell: $env:ASPNETCORE_ENVIRONMENT="Development"

-### Azure App Configuration
+### Each test project includes AppSettingsKey.cs files
+If a test project depends on a configuration setting, you will find an AppSettingsKeys.cs file.
+If a key is required, please add the key by:
 1. Go to portal.azure.com
 2. Create or find your Azure App Configuration service
-3. Add the following keys, with value from your Azure resources:
+3. Add the required keys, with value from your Azure resources.
+I.e.
-* Stack:Chronology:ApiUrl - {Your-ApiService-Url} - text/plain
-* Stack:Chronology:FunctionsCode - {Your-FunctionApp-AppKey} - text/plain
-* Stack:Chronology:FunctionsUrl - {Your-FunctionApp-Url} - text/plain
-* Stack:Locality:ApiUrl - {Your-ApiService-Url} - text/plain
-* Stack:Locality:FunctionsCode - {Your-FunctionApp-AppKey} - text/plain
-* Stack:Locality:FunctionsUrl - {Your-FunctionApp-Url} - text/plain
-* Stack:Occurrences:ApiUrl - {Your-ApiService-Url} - text/plain
-* Stack:Occurrences:FunctionsCode - {Your-FunctionApp-AppKey} - text/plain
-* Stack:Occurrences:FunctionsUrl - {Your-FunctionApp-Url} - text/plain
-* Stack:Shared:Sentinel - 1 - text/plain
-* Stack:Shared:SqlConnection - {Your-AzureSql-ConnectionString} - text/plain
-* Stack:Subjects:ApiUrl - {Your-ApiService-Url} - text/plain
-* Stack:Subjects:FunctionsCode - {Your-FunctionApp-AppKey} - text/plain
-* Stack:Subjects:FunctionsUrl - {Your-FunctionApp-Url} - text/plain
+* Gtc:Shared:Sentinel - true - text/plain

 ## Namespaces
-### GoodToCode.Chronology
-Includes all Domain Models for any chronological entity such as: Schedules (Schedule entity) and Hours of Operations (TimeRecurring entity)

-### GoodToCode.Locality
-Includes all Domain Models for any locale-centric entity such as: Locations (Location entity) and LatLongs (LatLong entity)

-### GoodToCode.Subjects
-Includes all Domain Models for any subject entity such as: People (Person entity) and Businesses (Business entity)

-### GoodToCode.Occurrences
-Includes all Domain Models for any occurnce of one or more Chronology + Locality + Subject entities such as: Events (Event entity) and Appointments (Appointment entity)

-### GoodToCode.Shared
+### GoodToCode.Shared.Analytics
-Shared kernel on which all projects depend.
-Primary aspect is GoodToCode.Stack.Abstractions, which allows external applications to code to abstractions of the stack.

-## Projects
+Includes all abstractions, classes and service collection extensions for Azure Cognitive Services text analytics.
+More APIs are added each iteration.

-### GoodToCode.Presentation.Api:
+### GoodToCode.Shared.Blob
-ASP.NET Web API endpoints exposing that vertical's Application Service
+Includes all abstractions, classes and service collection extensions for Azure Blob Storage, Excel file reading/writing, and CSV reading/writing.

-### GoodToCode.Presentation.Functions:
+### GoodToCode.Shared.dotNet
-Azure Functions HTTP endpoints exposing that vertical's Application Service
+Includes all extensions for .NET.
+I.e. convert.ToDictionary<>().

-### GoodToCode.Application.Services:
+### GoodToCode.Shared.Patterns
-CQRS Commands and Queries that call aggregate roots.
+Includes all abstractions, classes and service collection extensions for common patterns, architectures and principles.
+Such as CQRS, Repository, DDD, Service Collection Extension, etc. Serverless patterns are a focus as well.

-### GoodToCode.Domain.Models:
+### GoodToCode.Shared.Persistence
-Domain aggregates and domain models
+Includes all abstractions, classes and service collection extensions for Azure Storage Tables, CosmosDb, Entity Framework (EF) Core, etc.

-### GoodToCode.Infrastructure.Persistence:
+### GoodToCode.Shared.Spatial
-EF Core code first persistence layer for SQL Server, CosmosDb, Azure Storage Tables and PosgreSQL
+Includes all abstractions, classes and service collection extensions for Geography, Geometry and Spatial operations.

 Disclaimer: This work is under development mostly for internal projects, and is still highly volatile.
-Watch for any Releases, which will include tested and hardened versions.
+Merges to main branch are tested and pushed to NuGet.org.